Tiaan Falcon: Senior career

+On 15 May 2026, Toyota Verblitz announced that Falcon would be leaving the club at the end of the 2025–2026 Japan Rugby League One season.
+He played six seasons for the club.

 International career

 In April 2017, Falcon was named in the New Zealand Under-20 squad for the 2017 Oceania Rugby Under 20 Championship, which that year consisted of tests against Australia, Fiji and Samoa.
 He played in all three games and New Zealand retained the Oceania title.

 On 8 May 2017, Falcon was also named in the New Zealand Under-20 squad for the 2017 World Rugby Under 20 Championship in Georgia.
 He was a standout for New Zealand at the tournament, drawing worldwide attention with a brilliant behind-the-back pass to team mate Marino Mikaele-Tu'u, who put Caleb Clarke over for a try in the semi-final against France.
 Unfortunately, he suffered a concussion later in that game and was ruled out of the final against England.
 New Zealand won that final with a record score of 64 –17 and were crowned World Rugby U20 Champions for the sixth time.
 Falcon was the top scorer of the tournament with 69 points and was one of the players nominated for player of the tournament.